 What Is Multi-Factor Authentication?

-Traditional “vanilla” authentication involves users providing credentials to access a system, including items like a username and password combination, a PIN, or even a single biometric piece of data, like a fingerprint or facial scan.
+Multi-factor authentication requires users to provide multiple credentials to access a system, which could include a username and password combination, a PIN, or even biometric data, like a fingerprint or facial scan.

 How MFA Works